ADeamore/TnTCheckpoint/README.md

 6. A sacrificial Destiny 2 account to be used as a bot, running specifically on Steam.

 ## Required/Recommended settings:
-1. 30FPS (Required)
+1. 30FPS cap (recommended)
 2. Resolution NOT stretched or windowed.
 Fullscreen at whatever resolution is native, or the display is set to.
+1920x1080 or larger.
 (Required)
 3. HDR off & Brightness 6 (Recommended but shouldnt be required) note, this was designed on/works well on ultrawide.
 Resolutions below 1920x1080 may have issues with character recognition as I've not tested anything below that.